missilen/webwork/README.txt

 log4j.additivity.com.atlassian.jira.web.action.custom.EditAnnouncementBanner = false

 Without these log settings you won't see anything in the atlassian-jira.log file when you run the samples.
+The properties can also be added in Admin, Logging

 5. Restart JIRA